IcaroGabrielS/HardcodeFinder/README.md

 - `--python`: Analyze only Python files
 - `--javascript`: Analyze only JavaScript files
 - `--java`: Analyze only Java files
+- `--output / -o: Save results to a JSON file

 ### Examples